The importance of showing appreciation at work

 - Inconsistency — You may give new hires plenty of praise during the onboarding process because you know starting a new job is overwhelming and realize they may need extra reassurance.
 However, if you stop demonstrating as much appreciation once someone has been with the company for a few months, they may assume it’s because their performance has declined.

-- Misalignment with company culture — While it’s important to celebrate team members’ hard work, praising them for putting in long hours may, for instance, conflict with your value of work-life balance.
+- Misalignment with company culture — While it’s important to celebrate team members’ hard work, praising them for putting in long hours may, for instance, conflicts with your value of work-life balance.
 Similarly, poorly thought-out rewards and perks can send the wrong message.
 For example, giving employees gift cards to a business many of them boycott for ethical reasons could backfire, leading to resentment rather than gratitude.

 “If possible, partner with your inclusion advisor on any reward or appreciation program to ensure it doesn’t conflict with the overall corporate goal of an inclusive workplace culture.”